squi-ddy/bridge/README.md

 # Bridge

 Singaporean Bridge, now on the web.
+Find it at <https://squiddy.me/bridge>!

 ## Getting Started